gobeyondidentity/developer-docs/docs/sdks/js-reference-guide/js-sdk-authenticate.md

 - **redirectURL**: string containing the complete URL to which your app should redirect the user to complete the OIDC flow.

-  In keeping with the OIDC specifications, this includes the code and state parameters as query parameters to the redirect_url specified in the original OIDC request to the `/authorize` endpoint for the authentication URL.
+  Keeping with the OIDC specifications, this includes the code and state parameters as query parameters to the redirect_url specified in the original OIDC request to the `/authorize` endpoint for the authentication URL.

 - **message**: string containing a message your app may optionally consume or display.

   On success, the **authenticate** function returns a Promise that resolves to an **AuthenticateResponse**, which itself is a JSON object that contains the following keys:

-- **redirectURL**: string containing the complete url to which your app should redirect the user in order to complete the OIDC flow.
-In keeping with the OIDC specifications this includes the code and state parameters as query parameters to the redirect_url that was specified in the original OIDC request to the `/authorize` endpoint for the an authentication url.
+- **redirectURL**: string containing the complete URL to which your app should redirect the user to complete the OIDC flow.
+Keeping with the OIDC specifications, this includes the code and state parameters as query parameters to the redirect_url specified in the original OIDC request to the `/authorize` endpoint for the authentication URL.

 - **message**: string containing a message your app may optionally consume or display.

 ## Notes